 Golf carts are not just for playing golf.
 They are actually miniature electric cars, and can be driven on roads in some parts of the world.
-They are increasingly being used for agricultural vehicles on flat properties as they are much safer than quad-bikes because the heavy batteries make for a very low center of gravity.
+They are increasingly being used for agricultural vehicles on flat properties as they are much safer than quad-bikes because the heavy batteries make for a very low centre of gravity.
 (They are almost idiot proof).
-They also designed to not damage grass or turf, which every farmer will appreciate.
+They also designed to not damage grass or turf, and cause minimal compaction which every farmer will appreciate.

 Second-hand electric golf carts are readily available to the enthusiast for a price, and with some effort they can be converted to agricultural carry vehicles.
 Don't expect as good a bargain as you might get from a motorised wheel chair unless you are going to do a lot of searching.
 Bargains tend to gravitate to dealers, who know how to get a better price for them, and aren't fooled into thinking they are useless because their batteries have been neglected.

 It is also fashionable to make vehicles which look like the M274 US army 'mules' popular after WWII and in Vietnam.
 The original M274s are now coveted collector's items.

 This process would could be expected to involve five stages.

 Golf carts are not like motor cars.
 They may only get used every week or two and spend most of their lives in a dry shed, and hence last a very long time.
 Buy an old golf car (mine was 25 years old) for this.
 Plenty of carts this old look like beaters (scratches, cracked panelling or windscreens, torn seat covers etc), but are still structurally quite sound.
 They will be a lot cheaper than a flash new-looking model coveted by some over-superannuated golfer.
 And don't be shy about explaining to the helpful sales-lady: 'I am looking for something a bit unusual'.
 Trust me: she has had this request before.